 Although it is hardly ever talked about, Tinos is one of the most misunderstood Greek islands because, in the minds of many, it is connected exclusively to the Christian churches that have made it famous.

-And yet, it is a quiet Greek island, with beautiful beaches, geological interest, and traditional settlements that are ideal for a walk, while its fantastic beaches offer a wide variety of water sports, including scuba diving and sea kayaking, that will satisfy those looking for an adrenaline rush!
+And yet, it is a quiet Greek island with beautiful beaches, geological interests, and traditional settlements that are ideal for a walk, while its fantastic beaches offer a wide variety of water sports, including scuba diving and sea kayaking, that will satisfy those looking for an adrenaline rush!